viponpoint/SOAR-EDR-Project/README.md

 </br>

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/SlackAlert.png)
-Slack receive an alert about the discovering of LaZagne as well
+Slack received an alert about the discovery of LaZagne as well

 </br>